AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Appendix

 \subsection{Indicator \& Prompt Design}

-\paragraph{Indicator Design} Figure \ref{fig:indicator_example} displays an example from our constructed indicator pool.
+\textbf{Indicator Design.} Figure \ref{fig:indicator_example} displays an example from our constructed indicator pool.
 This specific indicator is tailored to verify the precision of square root calculations (a detailed application case is provided in Appendix \ref{app:case}).
-For scenarios where a pre-defined indicator pool is unavailable, we design general-purpose math and code indicators, as illustrated in Figure \ref{fig:indicator_math} and Figure \ref{fig:indicator_code}, respectively.
+For scenarios where a pre-defined indicator pool is unavailable, we design a general-purpose indicator, as illustrated in Figure \ref{fig:indicator_math}.

-\paragraph{Prompt Design} The prompt templates for the rectifier in the math and code domains are presented in Figure \ref{fig:prompt_math} and Figure \ref{fig:prompt_code}.
+\textbf{Prompt Design.} The prompt templates for the rectifier of math and code domains are presented in Figure \ref{fig:prompt_math} and Figure \ref{fig:prompt_code}.
 Additionally, Figure \ref{fig:prompt_teacher} depicts the prompt template for the teacher model, which is responsible for generating new indicators based on failed MAS execution trajectories.